Gwendolyn Brooks’ Poem We Real Cool, Summary, Theme and Analysis

 In her poem, “We Real Cool”, Gwendolyn Brooks gives a brief setting and information about characters.
 There are seven boys playing pool at a poolhouse named Golden Shovel.
 Brooks has written “We Real Cool” from the perspective of the seven men although the specific speaker is unknown.

-You might be interested in: Summary of Half a Life by VS Naipaul
+You might be interested in: The Doors of Perception by Aldous Huxley

 The seven boys are students who left school to play pool.
 They declare themselves cool because they play pool, drink gin, listen to jazz, and talk whatever they like.
 After playing pool throughout the day at Golden Shovel, these boys lurk home late at night.
 The last stanza of “We Real Cool” says ‘We/ Die soon’.